Uniqueness of surface diagrams of smooth 4-manifolds: Introduction

-\begin{section}{Introduction} This paper is concerned with a certain class of maps from smooth closed orientable 4-manifolds to the two-sphere, called \emph{simplified purely wrinkled fibrations} in \cite{W}, and their so-called \emph{base diagrams}.
-Such a map $\alpha_0:M\rightarrow S^2$ defines a \emph{surface diagram} $(\Sigma,\Gamma)$, where $\Sigma$ is a closed, orientable surface decorated with a collection $\Gamma$ of simple closed curves.
-Similar to a Heegaard diagram of a 3-manifold, a surface diagram specifies $M$ up to diffeomorphism.
-Section~\ref{moves} describes certain moves, called \emph{handleslide}, \emph{stabilization}, \emph{multislide} and \emph{shift}, that can be performed within the class of surface diagrams for a fixed 4-manifold; these moves are all induced by particular homotopies of the fibration map $\alpha_0$.
-Section~\ref{proof} proves the following theorem: \begin{thm} Suppose $\alpha_0,\alpha_1\co M\rightarrow S^2$ are two homotopic simplified purely wrinkled fibrations with surface diagrams $(\Sigma^i,\Gamma^i)$, $i=0,1$.
-Then there is a finite sequence of surface diagrams, beginning with $(\Sigma^0,\Gamma^0)$ and ending with $(\Sigma^1,\Gamma^1)$, obtained by performing stabilizations, handleslides, shifts, multislides, and their inverses.
-When $M$ is simply connected, the sequence can be assumed to be free of multislides.\end{thm} \begin{subsection}{Background} The subject of simplified purely wrinkled fibrations arose from the study of broken Lefschetz fibrations on smooth 4-manifolds, which were first introduced in \cite{ADK} to generalize the correspondence between Lefschetz fibrations and symplectic 4-manifolds up to blowup (see \cite{GS} for further details on symplectic structures and Lefschetz fibrations).
-Roughly, the result of \cite{ADK} was that if one allows $\omega$ to vanish in a controlled way along an embedded one-submanifold of $M$ (that is, $(M,\omega$) is a \emph{near-symplectic} 4-manifold), then a suitable blowup of $(M,\omega)$ has a \emph{broken} Lefschetz fibration such that, away from its vanishing locus, $\omega$ restricts to a volume form on the fiber.
-Discussed below, broken Lefschetz fibrations are a mild generalization of Lefschetz fibrations in which the critical locus is allowed to contain a one-submanifold of critical points; when the fibration corresponds to a near-symplectic form $\omega_{ns}$, this critical one-submanifold coincides with its vanishing locus of $\omega_{ns}$; see for example \cite{B1,L1}.
-Though mild, this generalization greatly increases the collection of 4-manifolds that admit such a fibration structure: it is known that \emph{every} smooth, orientable 4-manifold admits a broken Lefschetz fibration (though it may not correspond to any near-symplectic form); see for example \cite{AK,B2,L1}.
+The subject of simplified purely wrinkled fibrations arose from the study of broken Lefschetz fibrations on smooth 4-manifolds, which were first introduced in \cite{ADK} to generalize the correspondence between Lefschetz fibrations and symplectic 4-manifolds up to blowup (see \cite{GS} for further details on symplectic structures and Lefschetz fibrations).
+Roughly, the result of \cite{ADK} was that if $(M,\omega)$ is a \emph{near-symplectic} 4-manifold, then a suitable blowup of $(M,\omega)$ has a smooth map to the 2-sphere, called a \emph{broken Lefschetz fibration}, such that $\omega$ restricts to a volume form on any fiber that does not intersect its vanishing locus.
+The vanishing locus of a near-symplectic form is always a smooth 1-submanifold of $M$.
+Discussed below, broken Lefschetz fibrations are a generalization of Lefschetz fibrations in which the critical locus is allowed to contain a 1-submanifold of critical points with a particular local model (see Equation \ref{eq:fold1}); when the fibration corresponds to a near-symplectic form $\omega$, this critical 1-submanifold coincides with its vanishing locus; see for example \cite{B1,L1}.
+Though mild, this generalization greatly increases the collection of 4-manifolds that admit such a fibration structure: it is known that every smooth, orientable 4-manifold admits a broken Lefschetz fibration (though it may not correspond to any near-symplectic form); see for example \cite{AK,B2,L1}.